 Now, we can use the Filter option on the Entries page to filter the data based on specific criteria, like which session a camper is attending:

-Have any questions about integrating your forms with Microsoft Flow?
+Have any questions about integrating your forms with Microsoft Power Automate?
 Feel free to get in touch with us, or just leave a comment below!